kintone/js-sdk/packages/create-plugin/README.md

 - TypeScript
 - Prettier

-The `modern` template also includes a settings for React, so you can use React just after installing them.
+The `modern` template also includes a settings for React, so you can use React without any settings, which requires only installing the following packages.

 ```
 npm install react react-dom